thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/users.md

 These roles are as follows:

 1) **System administrator**.
-The system administrator can create a tenant administrator user.
+The System administrator can create a tenant administrator user.

 2) **Tenant administrator**.
-The tenant administrator can create a customer user.
+The Tenant administrator can create a customer user.

 3) **Customer user**.
 The Customer user has read permissions to view dashboards and other entities assigned by the Tenant administrator.
 The Customer user by himself doesn’t create any customers and subcustomers.